The best poems about the English countryside selected by Dr Oliver Tearle

 Thomas Hardy, ‘Wessex Heights’.
 One of Hardy’s finest poems about the English landscape, ‘Wessex Heights’ sees him reflecting on his life and his lost loves, and embracing the heights around the West Country as refuges from the world and places where he can be alone and enjoy some peace and quiet in which to think and contemplate.

 A. E. Housman, ‘On Wenlock Edge the wood’s in trouble’.
-Like the fiction of Mary Webb or Arthur Machen’s remarkable 1890s novel about Wales, The Hill of Dreams, ‘On Wenlock Edge’ (later set to music by Ralph Vaughan Williams) imagines the life of a Roman soldier who trod the same land in west England as he now treads, but in the times of Roman occupation.
+Like the fiction of Mary Webb or the great weird horror writer Arthur Machen’s remarkable 1890s novel about Wales, The Hill of Dreams, ‘On Wenlock Edge’ (later set to music by Ralph Vaughan Williams) imagines the life of a Roman soldier who trod the same land in west England as he now treads, but in the times of Roman occupation.
 The poem captures the Roman history of England through its contrast with Housman’s present-day existence and the life of the imagined inhabitant of Uriconium.

 T. S. Eliot, ‘East Coker’.
 Although T. S. Eliot (1888-1965) was born in the United States, he lived in England from 1914 and adopted British citizenship in 1927.
 ‘East Coker’ is unusual among Eliot’s poems in focusing on the English countryside.
 Detailing a visit to his ancestral home, the small Somerset village of East Coker, and dwelling on the Tudor communities who once inhabited the land, ‘East Coker’ is the second of Eliot’s Four Quartets and a great modernist poem about the English countryside.